History of the San Francisco Giants: 2010–2016: San Francisco dynasty

 At the start of the 2010 season, most baseball experts did not expect the Giants to make the playoffs.

 The Giants won the NL West for the first time since 2003, after trailing the San Diego Padres for most of the season.
 In the NLDS, the Giants defeated the Atlanta Braves 3–1.
 The Giants followed that up with a 4–2 win over the Philadelphia Phillies in the NLCS.

 Behind Tim Lincecum, the Giants wrapped up the 2010 World Series over the Texas Rangers with a 3–1 Game 5 win for their first World Series championship since 1954 and first since moving to San Francisco. Édgar Rentería was named World Series Most Valuable Player.
 Catcher Buster Posey was named NL Rookie of the Year.

 On May 25, 2011, Marlins infielder Scott Cousins aggressively slid into Posey to score a run, fracturing Posey's ankle and ending his season.
 The Giants fought on without Posey and through several other injuries to position players, largely on the strength of their pitching staff.
 Four starters, Tim Lincecum (2.74 ERA), Matt Cain (2.88 ERA), Ryan Vogelsong (2.71 ERA) and Madison Bumgarner (3.21 ERA), and their bullpen kept the Giants in first place until mid-August.
 San Francisco finished the season with an 86–76 record in second place in the NL West, eight games behind the division-winning Arizona Diamondbacks.

 The Giants started the 2012 season playing barely above .500, trailing the Los Angeles Dodgers for most of the first half of the season.
 But a 17–10 June record by the Giants (including a home sweep of the Dodgers), while the Dodgers slumped to 11–17, put the Giants as division leaders at the end of the month.
 On June 13, Matt Cain pitched the first perfect game in the 130-year history of the franchise, against the Houston Astros.
 The Giants and Dodgers continued to trade places at the top until August 20, at which point another sweep of the Dodgers gave the Giants the lead for good.

-Outfielded Melky Cabrera was named the MVP of the All-Star Game, while Cain was the starting and winning pitcher.
+Outfielder Melky Cabrera was named the MVP of the All-Star Game, while Cain was the starting and winning pitcher.
 At the trade deadline, the Giants acquired right fielder Hunter Pence from the Philadelphia Phillies and second baseman Marco Scutaro from the Colorado Rockies.
 On August 15, Cabrera was suspended for 50 games for testing positive for a performance-enhancing drug.
 Despite the loss of Cabrera and the Dodgers making several big trades, the Giants still won the 2012 NL West Division, led by Scútaro's 20-game hit streak in the last 20 games of the regular season and NL MVP-to-be Buster Posey's league-leading .336.